Tech-Bandit/wsl2-docker-desktop/README.md

 - Open a browser and type in:
 > `http://localhost:9000`

-# Add portainer repo templets
+# Add portainer repo templates
 - Choose Local
 - Go to **Settings** and under **App Templetes**
 - Check **Use external templetes**